Speakers

 Product Price RangeTop StrengthKey Weakness Buy

-Polk Audio RC80i 2-Way Premium In Ceiling Speakers 8" Round Perfect for Damp and Humid Indoor/Outdoor Placement - Bluetooth Ceiling Speakers, 1 Pair best overall $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Polk Audio RC80i 2-Way Premium In Ceiling Speakers 8" Round Perfect for Damp and Humid Indoor/Outdoor Placement - Bluetooth Ceiling Speakers, 1 Pair best overall $$ Full-range driver coverage eliminates the crossover complexity of a multi-speaker system Placement sensitivity means room position significantly affects perceived tonal balance Buy on Amazon

-Klipsch Outdoor/Surround In-Ceiling Speaker Soundbar Home Speaker, Set of 1, White (CDT-5650-C II) also consider $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Klipsch Outdoor/Surround In-Ceiling Speaker Soundbar Home Speaker, Set of 1, White (CDT-5650-C II) also consider $$ Full-range driver coverage eliminates the crossover complexity of a multi-speaker system Placement sensitivity means room position significantly affects perceived tonal balance Buy on Amazon

 What to Look For in In-Ceiling Speakers